-The Story: It is Christmas Eve and Olivia is helping her mum with preparations for the big day, with hilarious consequences, while impatiently waiting for Father Christmas.
+The Story: Olivia Helps With Christmas starts on Christmas Eve.
+Olivia is helping her mum with preparations for the big day, with hilarious consequences, while impatiently waiting for Father Christmas.

 We have always loved Olivia’s enthusiastic yet accident-prone approach to life in general but her well-intended attempts to help with Christmas preparations are rather priceless.
 I chose it because although it might not be my favourite Christmas story, it is one that my children ask for me to read every year without fail.
 I think those shared moments of laughter is what makes this book really special for both them and myself.